 Adopting electric vehicles or plug-in hybrids can lead to significant savings for organisations and cut carbon and nitrogen dioxide emissions.

-Energy Saving Trust offers fully-funded Ultra Low Emission Vehicle Reviews which offer analysis of your fleet, identify vehicles suitable for replacement and the associated financial and carbon savings.
+Energy Saving Trust offers fully-funded ultra low emission vehicle reviews, which provide analysis of your fleet and identify vehicles suitable for replacement, which generates associated financial and carbon savings.

 Ultra low emission vehicles (ULEVs) emit zero or low tailpipe emissions.
 They include:

 - pure or battery electric vehicles (EVs or BEVs)

 - plug-in hybrid vehicles (PHEVs)

 - hydrogen fuel cell electric vehicles (FCEVs).

 Currently, an ultra low emission vehicle (ULEV) is any vehicle that emits less than 75g/km of CO2.
 Recognising advancements in technology, from 2021, a ULEV will be a car or van that emits less than 50g CO2/km.